segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 81 November 8, 2018

+**Today's Progress**: I worked on the potential client site today, primarily on the navigation.
+It is a sliding menu and I tried doing it entirely with CSS, but that didn't quite work, or maybe I didn't do enough styling.
+In the end, I succumbed and used javascript.
+I have 4.5 hours into it (total for the whole site) so far.

+**Thoughts**: Not using javascript for the last several weeks meant I had to brush up on it again.
+Once I get the layout just right, the rest of the site will be a breeze.
+And, wow!
+I'm up to day 81!

 ### Day 80 November 7, 2018

 **Today's Progress**: I sent out the coldish email inquiry and then started working on the site as if they have said yes.
 This is to give me an idea of how long it will take me to do it and what price to ask.
 To do: once again, the footer is giving me problems; I want to start with a hamburger icon and switch to a times icon when using the mobile navigation; and I have some bizarre alignment or spacing issue at the smallest size that I need to hunt down.